jhjguxin/code-style-guide/ruby-style-guide.en.md

 > -- Steve McConnell

 * Write self-documenting code and ignore the rest of this section.
 Seriously!
+* Write comments in English.
+* Use one space between the leading `#` character of the comment and the text of the comment.
 * Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.
 * Avoid superfluous comments.

     ```Ruby
     # bad
-    counter += 1 # increments counter by one
+    counter += 1 # Increments counter by one.
     ```

 * Keep existing comments up-to-date.
-An outdated is worse than no comment at all.
+An outdated comment is worse than no comment at all.

 > Good code is like a good joke - it needs no explanation. <br/>